OIL History 2016: A New Normal

 DUFFY: And, since expanding by 14 teams in 2014 had turned out well, Cliburn wanted to expand again.

 Volume Four of the Book of OIL is now available in paperback and hardcover.
 It starts with the tumultuous 2013 season, when deadly tornadoes destroyed one OILer's home and two brothers-in-arms were killed.
 It then covers the OIL's expansion, the loss of another SECFOR brother, and the very first Liberty Bowl.
 The book is 246 pages long and retails for $34.99 in paperback or $56.00 in hardcover.
-If you're going to purchase the hardcover version, be sure to check this site for a coupon code.
 All four volumes are available on Amazon, so be sure to put them on your Wish List.

 You can now purchase the oral history of the first three seasons of the OIL.
 In its 322 pages, the Book of OIL: Volume One covers our year in Iraq and the 2006, 2007, and 2008 seasons of our incredible league.
 It is pricey, but such is life in the self-published, print-on-demand world the Book of OIL occupies.
 For the softcover version, the minimum price Amazon would list the book is about $38, and we're selling it for only $39.99.
-If you'd like to purchase it in hardcover, it will run $69.99 at Blurb (but you can check here for a coupon code).
+If you'd like to purchase it in hardcover, it will run $69.99 at Blurb.
 And it's available on Amazon Kindle for $4.99.

 This is the ninth installment in our ongoing oral history project.
 You can read previous chapters here.